-- By placing considerable focus and investment on maintaining and managing key relationships with various funding bodies. - By ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - By having regular dialogue with the local EFA/Local Authorities
+- By managing the Programs of study.
+The number of courses that students study has fallen towards three as funding falls and linear A levels have been introduced.
+With the tutorial program and Ethics course, students will still be full time as measured by the funding methodology. - By placing considerable focus and investment on maintaining and managing key relationships with various funding bodies. - By ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - By having regular dialogue with the local ESFA/Local Authorities.